wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

 Google adds a "System Design" category.

 ACTIVITY 1 - Have each member of your team prioritize the pillars.
-Then compare and discuss priorities, as a team.
-Why?
-The Dunning-Kruger effect.
+Then discuss priorities, as a team.
+(Why?
+The Dunning-Kruger effect).
+Example discussion:

+   * "Operational Excellence" has to go first becuase that's about getting up and running with basic services.

+   * "Security" has to go first because we don't want to have the risk of anything exposed and thus ruin our brand.

+   * Let's not slow ourselves down with Cost considerations when getting started.

 ## Common definitions:

    Each "<strong>workload</strong>" is "a collection of interrelated applications, infrastructure, policy, governance, and operations running on AWS that provides business or operational value".
+A workload can span several AWS accounts.

    A "<strong>technology portfolio</strong>" is the collection of workloads that are required for the business to operate.